marc4919/Async-Traffic-Light/README.md

 # 🚦 Async Traffic Light (SwiftUI)

-Este es un pequeño proyecto en SwiftUI que simula un semáforo utilizando asincronía con `Task.sleep`.
+This is a small SwiftUI project that simulates a traffic light using asynchronous logic with `Task.sleep`.

-## 🧠 Conceptos clave
+## 🧠 Key Concepts
-- Uso de `@State` para controlar el estado de la luz activa.
+- Use of `@State` to control the active light state.
-- Componentización con `LampView`.
+- Component-based structure with `LampView`.
-- Ciclo asincrónico de luces usando `Swift Concurrency`.
+- Asynchronous light cycle using `Swift Concurrency`.
-- Animación con `.easeInOut`.
+- Smooth animations with `.easeInOut`.

-## 📸 Vista previa
+## 📸 Preview
 [![temp-Imagev5p-PCm.avif](https://i.postimg.cc/Rhy8VXcY/temp-Imagev5p-PCm.avif)](https://postimg.cc/ZvPjwPsP)